-Nevada is one of the 37 states which permit capital punishment, also called the "death penalty."
-It's the harshest punishment in Las Vegas criminal law, and it can be imposed only in certain first-degree murder cases.
+Nevada is one of 31 states which permit capital punishment, also called the death penalty.
+It is the harshest punishment in Nevada criminal law.

-What is the death penalty in
+- 7. How is the death penalty done in Nevada?

 If a jury returns a guilty verdict in a Nevada first-degree murder trial, the case moves into the sentencing phase.
 The sentencing hearing usually occurs several weeks after the trial ends.
 This is to give defense counsel time to gather witnesses and craft a case against the death penalty.